cell-core/cell-core.github.io/_pages/about.md

 # Recent Work
 (Update in September 2024)
-- **In progress**: Object pose detection in robot grasping in the context of stacked workpieces (Supervised by Dr. Haiyue Zhu).
+- **In progress**: Object pose detection in robot grasping in the context of stacked workpieces.
 Planned for submission to IROS.
 - **Under review**: Safe motion planning for multi-vehicle autonomous driving in uncertain environments.
-Submitted to IEEE Robotics and Automation Letters (RAL) on 15 August 2024 (Supervised by Prof. Shuzhi Sam Ge).
+Submitted to IEEE Robotics and Automation Letters (RAL) on 15 August 2024.

 # <a id="Experience"></a> Education & Experience